sushantrai/Text-extractor/README.md

 Development of Frontend

-• I made sure the frontend takes care of matching all the given requirements and is userfriendly.
+• I made sure the frontend takes care of matching all the given requirements and is user friendly.

 • Here we implemented Drag and drop and selection of file.